-- 1. Check the course homepage, schedule of work, your email, and the Blackboard course discussion board every day. - 2.
+- 1. Check the course homepage, schedule of work, your email, and the Blackboard course discussion board every day Monday through Friday. - 2.
 Keep up with your reading assignments and chapter exercises.
 These exercises test your knowledge and comprehension of each chapter's content.
 While you are completing the exercise, do not click on anything else (such as Facebook, your textbook) or the exercise may submit automatically and you will have to accept the grade earned at that point.
-If you are "knocked out" of an exercise for any reason it will count as an attempt.
-Do not use the wheel on your mouse (if you have one) to scroll up or down during an exercise.
-Using the wheel could result in the item being submitted even if you are not finished! - 3.
+If you are "knocked out" of an exercise for any reason it will count as an attempt. - 3.
 Complete each exam by the deadline!
 While you are completing the exam, do not click on anything else (such as Facebook, your textbook) or the exam may submit automatically and you will have to accept the grade earned at that point.
 If you are "knocked out" of an exam for any reason it will count as your one attempt.

-Do not use the wheel on your mouse (if you have one) to scroll up or down during an exam.
-Using the wheel could result in the item being submitted even if you are not finished!
+^{}Do not use the wheel on your mouse (if you have one) to scroll up or down

-- 4. Participate actively in class discussions including but not limited to textbook information, apply the knowledge you have learned, and include your personal experiences when appropriate. - 5.
+- during an exam.
+Using the wheel could result in the item being submitted even if you are not finished! - 4.
+Participate actively in class discussions including but not limited to textbook information, apply the knowledge you have learned, and include your personal experiences when appropriate. - 5.
 In responding to what others have posted on the discussion board, add to what was stated in the original post.
 Do not repeat what you wrote in your original post or what was written in the original post you are responding to.
-Add new information to what has been shared by another student.
+Add new information to what has been shared by another student. - 6.
+Respond in a timely manner (within 48 hours) to any email sent directly to you from the instructor to acknowledge you have read the email.
+Answer any questions the instructor asks when appropriate.